 ^lib/live/mount/medium/ when it generates the readahead list from the SquashFS sort file.

-#15 Updated by intrigeri over 1 year ago
+#15 Updated by intrigeri almost 2 years ago

 - Assignee changed from intrigeri to anonym

 - % Done changed from 10 to 50

 - QA Check set to Ready for QA